tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 </details>
 <br>

-The following request sends three payouts:
+The following request example sends three payouts:
 * The first and the second payout are requested for unregistered third parties.
 The second one fails because the parameter `bankCode` has an invalid value.
 * The third payout is for a registered third party.